 Olive oil is extremely healthy.

-Olive oil has also been a dietary staple for some of the world’s healthiest populations.
+It’s not only loaded with beneficial fatty acids and powerful antioxidants but also a dietary staple for some of the world’s healthiest populations.

 When fats and oils are exposed to high heat, they can become damaged.

 This is particularly true of oils that are high in polyunsaturated fats, including most vegetable oils like soybean and canola.

 If you want to minimize your exposure to potentially harmful and carcinogenic compounds, you should only cook with fats that are stable at high heat.

 There are two properties of cooking oils that matter most: